olabulwark/lc-dashboard/README.md

 ```
 This also requires completion of the Apps Script set-up.

+Within the "formula" section of the config there are a number of configurable modifiers for the loot priority formula.
+You can configure these as best suits your loot council.

 Commit and push — GitHub Pages will redeploy automatically.

 > **Tip:** To use a custom browser tab icon, replace `favicon.ico` in the root of your repo with your own 32×32 or 64×64 pixel `.ico` file.